-The application period for Phase 31 (2013) New Hanover County Emergency Food and Shelter funds is now OPEN.
+The application period for Phase 33 (2015) New Hanover County Emergency Food and Shelter funds is currently OPEN.

 The Emergency Food and Shelter National Board Program was created in 1983 to supplement the work of local social service organizations within the United States, both private and governmental, to help people in need of emergency assistance.
 The program is governed by a national board composed of representatives of the American Red Cross; Catholic Charities, USA; United Jewish Communities; The National Council of the Churches of Christ in the U.S.A.; The Salvation Army; and United Way of America.
 The Board is chaired by a representative of the Federal Emergency Management Agency (FEMA).

 Ensure fast response.

 The program is a model of public-private cooperation.
 Each civil jurisdiction (a county or city) funded by the program must constitute a local board.
 The board must be composed of representatives of the same organizations as those on the National Board, with a local government official replacing the FEMA representative.
 The Local Board members elect their chair.
 Local boards may also have additional members, and, since 1993, local boards have been required to include a homeless or formerly homeless person as a member.
 If a jurisdiction is located within or encompasses a federally recognized Indian reservation, a Native American representative must be invited to serve on the local board.